 Parker Hill Road Bluegrass Band offers a variety of musical experiences to suit any occasion.
 Whether you're planning a public event, a private party, or music festival, our versatile repertoire and professional delivery guarantee a memorable performance.

 The band has played at numerous venues throughout New England including the Eastern States Exposition (a/k/a The Big E), the Jerry Jam, the Pemi Valley Bluegrass Festival, the Smith Meeting House Bluegrass Festival, the Hayseed Bluegrass Festival, the North Country Moose Festival and Catamount Arts Bluegrass Shows, as well as concerts at Old Home Days and bandstands throughout the North Country.
+Many of these performances have been recorded and posted on YouTube by private individuals.
+Check them out.

 Bring the vibrant energy of live bluegrass to your private gathering.
 Ideal for birthdays, anniversaries, and family celebrations, we create a lively and engaging atmosphere for your guests.